F2PY test suite#

 New in version v2.0.0b1.

-tests should run without failure if no Fortran compilers
+Each of the f2py tests should run without failure if no Fortran compilers

 are present on the host machine.
-To facilitate this, the CompilerChecker
+To facilitate this, the CompilerChecker is

-used, essentially providing a meson
+used, essentially providing a meson dependent set of utilities namely

-, flags which are expected to call meson
+For the CLI tests in test_f2py2e, flags which are expected to call meson

 or otherwise depend on a compiler need to call compiler_check_f2pycli()

-instead of f2pycli()
+instead of f2pycli().

 Example#